lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 ## Nonce-misuse resistant systems

-To recap, mot all protocols have the luxury of an obvious nonce choice, and through circumstances or poor practices, nonces might repeat anyway.
+To recap, not all protocols have the luxury of an obvious nonce choice, and through circumstances or poor practices, nonces might repeat anyway.
 Regardless of how cryptographers feel about how important nonce misuse is, we can anecdotally and empirically verify that such issues are real and